 ARF, are you planning to take your dog to Hermosa Beach, California?
 Is Hermosa Beach dog-friendly?
 Keep on sniffing!

 The short answer is NO, Hermosa Beach does NOT allow dogs on its beach.
 One of Los Angeles County’s three beach cities in the South Bay, Hermosa Beach prohibits animals on OR off-leash in the beach area.
 In addition to the beach, the pier overlooking the Pacific Ocean is off-limits for dogs.
 In case visitors don’t pay attention to the ubiquitous signs throughout the area, there’s also a gigantic flashing LED sign at the Pier entrance that reads “NO DOGS ON THE BEACH.
 VIOLATORS WILL BE CITED.”
 GRR.
-And, this policy applies to the other two beach cities, where are Redondo Beach (to the south) and Manhattan Beach (to the north).
+And, this policy applies to the other two beach cities, which are Redondo Beach (to the south) and Manhattan Beach (to the north).

 Long Beach’s Granada Beach – Dogs can go off-leash on Rosie’s Dog Beach